국립중앙박물관 NATIONAL MUSEUM OF KOREA

 • With Mountains Behind, Water in Front

-Mountains and water are pivotal aspects of the Korean landscape.
+Mountains and water are everywhere in Korea that are inseparable from the lives of Korean.
 Like yin and yang, mountains and water coexist as elements of harmony and balance.
 Together they generate prosperity and stability.
-In accordance with traditional Korean architecture, the NMK building is located deep within its lot, far from the boundaries.
+Our ancestors have preferred to place buildings with mountains to the north and water to the south, considering natural and human environments and climate.
+In the museum’s master plan, a huge lake called 'Mirror Pond', suitable for the natural environment of Namsan Mountain, was set in the center based on the traditional idea that yin and yang are harmonized and balanced only when mountains and water match in Korean life.
+Following traditional Korean architecture, the National Museum of Korea's building is located deep within its lot, far from the boundaries.
 The museum faces south, with mountains behind and water in front.

 • Harmony between Nature and Culture